manuGil/online-core/docs/source/radiometric-ops.rst

       Displaying band 1 of ‘Spot270611.img’ as greyscale

    Then, set min and max values for the contrast stretch.
 Set **contrast enhancement** to *Stecht to MinMax*.
 Select *Cumulative pixel count cut* and set the limits to 35% and 98%.
 Set **Accuracy** to  *Actual (slow)*.
-Figure :ref:`fig-minmax` .
+Figure :numref:`fig-minmax`.
 Click apply.
 This will copy the DN values associated with 35 and 98 cumulative percentage to respectively the Min and Max of the contrast.

    .. _fig-minmax:
    .. figure:: _static/img/contrast-minmax.png